willy23martin/pets-management-service/README.md

 ### How to Run it?

 - Go to the project directory and execute ``` mvn spring-boot:run ```.
-- Access it via: Swagget UI.
+- Access it via: Swagger UI.

 ******